Medical scrubs have to do it all, especially when you consider the type of work environment where they’re a necessity.

 As mentioned previously, scrubs are worn by medical workers in a variety of settings, not just hospitals.
 Non-surgical scrubs, which aren’t meant to be disposable, are worn by the majority of healthcare workers and support staff.
 In many hospitals, the color of scrubs helps distinguish between patient care departments, such as an emergency room, pediatrics, and labor and delivery.

-- Female nursing scrub– Female scrubs come in feminine styles, often with the waist cinched in to help emphasize the female figure.
-They’re also narrower in the shoulders than scrubs designed for men, but trimmer in the waist and wider in the hips.
+- Female nursing scrub – Female scrubs come in feminine styles, often with the waist cinched in to help emphasize the female figure.
+They’re also narrower in the shoulders than scrubs designed for men, while they’re trimmer in the waist and wider in the hips.

 We also considered the type of fabric, its durability, and – as always – the reviews of others, particularly those who work in the medical field.